Foreign Exchange Guide to Japan

 - Sending money to Japan - save on Japanese yen bank transfers to Japan

-- Japanese yen exchange rates - latest info & charts.
+- Japanese yen exchange rates - latest & historic exchange rates.

 Japanese yen (JPY) general currency information